 top of page

-Trauma-informed Restorative Yoga is a specialized form of yoga that is designed to address the unique needs of individuals who have experienced trauma.
-This type of yoga focuses on creating a safe and supportive environment where survivors of trauma can reconnect with their bodies and learn to regulate their nervous systems.
+Sacred Rest is a trauma-informed restorative practice designed to support individuals who have experienced trauma.
+It focuses on creating a safe and nurturing environment where you can reconnect with your body and gently regulate your nervous system.

 "I exist in all the soft and sacred moments where I can take off my armor and rest"